Cycling Cities: The Lisbon Experience

 Research team

 João Machado is a research fellow at the Interuniversitary Centre for History of Sciences and Technology (University of Lisbon) and contributed to Making Europe.
 Technology and Transformations, 1850-2000 (Palgrave).
+He is currently doing his PhD dissertation on History of Computing in Portugal during the 1980s.

-David Vale is an assistant professor at Lisbon School of Architecture, University of Lisbon, teaching courses such as Urban Geography, Road Systems and Transportation, and Geographic Information Systems.
+David Vale is an associate professor at Lisbon School of Architecture, University of Lisbon, teaching courses such as Urban Geography, Road Systems and Transportation, and Geographic Information Systems.
 His research is focused on the integration of land use and transportation, and on the integration of different transport modes, with a special focus on transit-oriented development and walking and cycling.